robnolen/aws-security-workshops/threat-detection-wksp/docs/01-environment-setup.md

 Macie is also used for automatically discovering and classifying sensitive data.
 Now that Macie is enabled, setup an integration to classify data in your S3 bucket.

 1. In the [Amazon Macie](https://us-west-2.redirection.macie.aws.amazon.com/) console click on **Integrations** on the left navigation.

-	> If you get a *Failed to Fetch* error you may have a script blocker enabled in your browser.

 2. Click on **Services** near the top.